JustinSDK/dotSCAD/docs/lib-along_with.md

 ## Parameters

 - `points` : The points along the path.
-- `angles` : If it's given, rotate before translate each child.
+- `angles` : Rotate before translate each child.
+If not given, `angles` will be calculated automatically according to `points`.

 ## Examples